martin-gorner/tensorflow-rnn-shakespeare/README.md

 cells, and feed it as the input state for the next minibatch in the traing loop.

 ### 5) What is the proper way of batching training sequences ?
-A: All the character sequences in the first batch, must continue in the second batch and so on, because all the output states produced by the sequences in the first batch will be used as input states for the sequences of the second batch. txt.rnn_minibatch_sequencer is a utility provided for this purpose.
+All the character sequences in the first batch, must continue in the second batch and so on, because all the output states produced by the sequences in the first batch will be used as input states for the sequences of the second batch. txt.rnn_minibatch_sequencer is a utility provided for this purpose.
 It even continues sequences from one epoch to the next (apart from one sequence in the last batch of the epoch: the one where the training text finishes.
-There is not way to continue that one.
+There is no way to continue that one.)
 So there is no need to reset the state between epochs.
 The training will see at most one incoherent state per epoch, which is negligible.

 ### 6) Any other gotcha's ?
-When saving and restoring the model, you must name your placeholders and name your nodes if you want to target them by name in the restored version (when you do a session.run([-nodes-], feed_dict={-placeholders}) using the restored model.
+When saving and restoring the model, you must name your placeholders and name your nodes if you want to target them by name in the restored version (when you run a session.run([-nodes-], feed_dict={-placeholders-}) using the restored model.

 ### 7) This is not serious.
 I want more math!
 If you want to go deeper in the math, the one piece you are missing is the explanation